University of Birmingham

-What did you do while on the vacation scheme (eg, type of work, networking, presentations or social events)?
+What did you do while on the virtual vacation scheme?

-What did you feel that you gained from the placement (eg, insight into the firm, useful contacts or an appreciation of a trainee’s workload)?
+What did you feel that you gained from the placement?

-Which were the most enjoyable - and most challenging - aspects of the scheme?
+Which were the most enjoyable - and most challenging - aspects of the virtual scheme?

 Did the scheme end with a training contract interview or some other kind of further recruitment process?

 Yes, we had an informal interview at the end of the second week.

 Is there one key thing that you took away from the experience that you would pass on as advice to others?

 Be confident in your abilities.
 Out of hundreds of applicants, you made it to the final stage of a very tough process.
 RPC wants to see your personality by bringing your whole self to work and how you’d work as a future lawyer at the firm, so just be yourself and be prepared to work hard.

 Two weeks go by very quickly.
 It’s important to document and reflect on everything you have done, achieved and learnt each day to avoid playing catch-up before your final interview.